A fast algorithm for maximal propensity score matching: Complexity of nearest neighbor matching

 Next, if the left or right guess is static then it reproduces itself as a static guess for the next step.

-If the left or right guess is a void vertex then it puts its both children to be branching guesses for the next step.
-Note that a void vertex guess can not be static.
+If the left or right guess is a void node then it puts its both children to be branching guesses for the next step.
+Note that a void guess cannot be static.

 If the left guess is not void and branching then it reproduces itself as a static guess for the next step and puts its right child (if any) as a branching guess for the next step.

 If the right guess is not void and branching then it reproduces itself as a static guess for the next step and puts its left child (if any) as a branching guess for the next step.